merenlab/merenlab.org/data/pBI143/index.md

 {% include IMAGE path="images/pBI143-SNVs-Gephi-01.png" width=80 caption="Upon opening the GEXF file of mother-infant variants in Gephi" %}

-Then we run the ForceAtlas2 algorithm with the options to dissuade hubs and LinLog mode with non-overlapping nodes while partitoning all nodes into 'family' bins (a piece of information that was available to Gephi thanks to the `sample_information_dict` we passed to the class `VariabiltyNetwork`) so we can see which samlpes belong to the same family:
+Then we run the ForceAtlas2 algorithm with the options to dissuade hubs and LinLog mode with non-overlapping nodes while partitioning all nodes into 'family' bins (a piece of information that was available to Gephi thanks to the `sample_information_dict` we passed to the class `VariabiltyNetwork`) so we can see which samples belong to the same family:

 {% include IMAGE path="images/pBI143-SNVs-Gephi-02.png" width=80 caption="Following the convergence of ForceAtlas2 with some minor adjustments" %}

 We then switched to the Preview panel to export an SVG,

-{% include IMAGE path="images/pBI143-SNVs-Gephi-03.png" width=80 caption="Jumping to the Preview panel to get an SVG with desired visual qualities (such as keeping hte sample names big on the figure so we can later identify which sample was the mother sample for a given family, etc)" %}
+{% include IMAGE path="images/pBI143-SNVs-Gephi-03.png" width=80 caption="Jumping to the Preview panel to get an SVG with desired visual qualities (such as keeping the sample names big on the figure so we can later identify which sample was the mother sample for a given family, etc)" %}

 And we finalized this image for publication using Inkscape.